mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 nothing # hide
 ```

 Next, we define bus parameters for the AC optimal power flow analysis.
-This includes specifying the slack bus (`type = 3`), where the bus voltage angle is set to the default value of 0.0, along with the corresponding `active` and `reactive` power loads, and shunt capacitor banks with `conductance` and `susceptance` values.
+This includes specifying the slack bus (`type = 3`), where the bus voltage angle is set to zero by default, along with the corresponding `active` and `reactive` power loads, and shunt capacitor banks with `conductance` and `susceptance` values.
 The voltage magnitude limits for each bus are set using `minMagnitude` and `maxMagnitude`.
 With these definitions, we can begin building the power system model:
 ```@example 4bus
 system = powerSystem()